astronomer/docs/astro/env-vars-astro.md

 ### In your local Airflow environment

-If your environment variables contain sensitive information or credentials that you don’t want to expose in plain-text, you can add your `.env` file to `.gitignore` when you deploy these changes to your code repository.
+If your environment variables contain sensitive information or credentials that you don’t want to expose in plain-text, ensure that your `.env` file is part of `.gitignore` when you deploy these changes to your code repository.

 1. Go to your Astro project and open the `.env` file.